Applications

 5. Expand an event to see the list of event versions.

-6. Select Sub for a version of each event that you want the application to subscribe to.
+6. To declare an intent to subscribe to the event, select Sub for the version that you want the application to subscribe to.

-7. Select Pub for a version of each event that you want the application to publish.
+7. To publish the event, select Pub for the version of each event that you want the application to publish.

 8. When you are finished selecting events, click Close .